ph1p/ikea-led-obegraensad/README.md

 > 👉 This software is in an early stage and is my first of its kind.
 If you have anything to improve, I would be very happy about a PR or an issue :)

-> ⚠ Use this code and instrctions at your own risk!
+> ⚠ Use this code and instructions at your own risk!
 The device could be damaged! ⚠

 ![ezgif-3-2019fca7a4](https://user-images.githubusercontent.com/15351728/200184222-a590575d-983d-4ab8-a322-c6bcf433d364.gif)